 A brand strategy simply is a plan for how a company will support its business strategy by building relationships with consumers.
 As the above diagram illustrates, competitive advantage can be sourced from elements of customer service, design, or personality, as well as performance based on quality or value.
 It can come from a deep recognition and participation in a subculture or a sense of shared purpose or community.
 These methods of differentiation do not negate the value of positioning but suggest it is only one part of a complete brand strategy.

-Contributed to BSI by: Carol Phillips, Founder, Brand Amplitude with additional courtesy from MENG – Marketing Executives Networking Group.
+Contributed to Branding Strategy Insider by: Carol Phillips, Founder, Brand Amplitude with additional courtesy from MENG – Marketing Executives Networking Group.